Sujan-Bhattarai12/parameter-uncertainty/README.md

 ## Methodology
 1. **Data Handling**: Utilized supercomputing resources to process and manage the large volume of NETCDF climate data.
 The datasets will be read on tiles from 40 clusters.
 2. **Gaussian Regression**: The dataset will be used to train a GPR based machine learning model.
 When the model has sufficient high accuracy, which is greater than 70%, then FAST test can be integrated.
-3. **Sensitivity Analysis**: Apply the FAST and measure the sensitivity of the model outputs to each of 32 variables.
-Lets say if you are interested in leaf nitrogen, then you will get a barplot plotted with 32 variables.
+3. **Sensitivity Analysis**: Apply the FAST and measure the sensitivity of the model outputs to each of 32 parameters.
+Lets say if you are interested in leaf nitrogen, then you will get a barplot plotted with 32 parameters and their VIF(variable importance factor).
+For example: if precipiation influence leaf nitrogen the highest, precipitation receives highest bar still accounting for all other parameters involved.